Get Started

 MDR Layer: Expert Monitoring and Oversight

-• Alert monitoring-First line of defense against incoming alerts, prioritizing and notifying customer on critical events
+• Alert monitoring – first line of defense against incoming alerts, prioritizing and notifying customers on critical events

 Simple Deployment

-Cynet 360 AutoXDR™ can be deployed across thousands of endpoints in less than two hours.
-It can be immediately used to uncover advanced threats and then perform automatic or manual remediation, disrupt malicious activity and minimize damage caused by attacks.
+Cynet can be deployed across thousands of endpoints in less than two hours.
+It can be immediately used to uncover advanced threats and then perform automatic or manual remediation, disrupt malicious activity, and minimize damage caused by attacks.

 Ready to extend visibility, threat detection and response?